Croil Island: History

 The island was considered British territory prior to 1818, at which time ownership was officially transferred to the United States.

 Croil Island is named for a Scottish family that farmed upon the island in the mid-1800s.
 Prior to the purchase of the island in 1835 by William Croil, the island was known as Stacey Island.

 A land claim brought by the St. Regis Mohawk Tribe in the early 1980s sought to reclaim Croil Island and additional lands in northern New York.
 A 2013 ruling by the U.S. District Court for the Northern District of New York dismissed the tribe's claim to the island, but upheld some of their claims elsewhere.

-Croil Island has been alternately known as Baxter Island, Grand Eddy Island, Ile au Chamailles, Stacy Island, Tsiiowenokwakarate, and Upper Sault Island.
+Croil Island has been alternately known as Baxter Island, Grand Eddy Island, Ile au Chamailles, Stacey Island, Tsiiowenokwakarate, and Upper Sault Island.
 The island has historically been home to several large farms, but no concentrated settlements.